barrel-db/barrel-platform/.github/PULL_REQUEST_TEMPLATE.md

-Thank you for taking the time to contribute back to Barrel!
+Thank you for contributing to Barrel!

- Please open a merge request on [GitLab.com](https://gitlab.com/barrel-db/platform), we look forward to reviewing your contribution!
-You can log into GitLab.com using your GitHub account.
+Before you submit this pull request, please ensure it is against the develop branch and not master.

+This message should be replaced with a description of your change.

+Thank you <3